yii-tools/forms/docs/component/button-group.md

 </div>
 ```

-## Example with Field and button widget
+## Field with button group and button widget

+The following code shows how to create a field with a button group using the [Button](/docs/input/button.md) widget.

 ```php
 <?php